Uses of Macros in Splunk: Reusability, Security, and Parameterization

 Enforce security by hiding sensitive parts of the search from users.

-Options B, C, and D are correct.
+Options B, D, and E are correct.
 Macros can encapsulate complex SPL, accept arguments, and be used to enforce security policies by restricting access to parts of searches.
-Option A is wrong because macros cannot dynamically change the index at search time (they can, but not as a primary purpose; it's discouraged due to performance).
-Option E is wrong because macros are not designed to modify search results; they generate SPL that runs against events.
+Option A is incorrect because while macros can accept arguments to change the index, dynamically switching indexes is not a recommended use and is discouraged due to performance implications; it is not considered a primary valid use of macros.
+Option C is incorrect because macros are not designed to modify search results; they generate SPL that runs against events, not post-processing results.

 Answer analysis